beep-projects/bpconnect/README.md

                         multiple users on the device for selection.
   -lc {de,en,es,fr,it,pl,ru,tr}, --language {de,en,es,fr,it,pl,ru,tr}
                         Configures the language used by bmconnect.
 Especially for measurement notes uploaded to Garmin Connect.
 This option is saved.
+  -sl, --save-locally   Saves the read data locally so that it can be further processed with other tools.
+This option is saved.
 ```

 ## Installation
-At the moment, I have tested `bmconnect.py` only on an Ububtu Linux and Windows 11.
-On Ubuntu, I managed to run the script on USB plug in of the device, on Windows I could not figure out, how this could be achieved (USB events 400 and 410 seem not be usable as trigger in task scheduler).
+At the moment, I have tested `bmconnect.py` only on Ububtu 23.10 and Windows 11.
+On Ubuntu (and most likely any distribution using udev), the script runs triggered by the USB plug in of the device.
+On Windows I could not figure out, how this could be achieved (USB events 400 and 410 seem not be usable as trigger events in task scheduler).

 ### Installation on Ubuntu
 <details>